bhauman/cljs-test-display/README.md

 # cljs-test-display

-`cljs-test-display` is a library that produces a visual display of an in browser `cljs.test` run.
+`cljs-test-display` is a library that produces a visual display of an in-browser ClojureScript run.

 <img src="https://s3.amazonaws.com/bhauman-blog-images/cljs-test-display-screenshot.png" width="500"/>

 ## Overview

-`cljs-test-display` is a ClojureScript library that you can use along with your web based test runner to provide visual and system feedback for your test runs.
+`cljs-test-display` is a ClojureScript library that you can use along with your web-based test runner to provide visual and system feedback for your test runs.

 If you have tests written with `cljs.test` and you can run them in the